Nextiva / Blog / Customer Experience

 Customer expectations have evolved drastically over the last decade, particularly in the last five years.
 Consumers want faster, more personalized support on more channels, and this is backed up by plenty of data.

-With so many brands stepping up their game and offering consumers more options than ever before, customer experience (CX) has become a pivotal purchasing factor.
-Embracing customer experience management (CXM) can help your business offer a positive customer journey — now that’s a competitive advantage.
+With so many brands offering consumers more options than ever before, customer experience (CX) has become a pivotal purchasing factor — and customer experience management (CXM) can help your business offer a positive customer journey.

 What Is a Customer Experience Program?

-A customer experience program is a strategic approach that enables a business to design and react to its customers’ interactions in ways that meet or exceed their expectations.
+A customer experience program is a strategic approach that goes beyond basic customer service and enables a business to design and react to its customers’ interactions in ways that meet or exceed their expectations.
 The goal is to increase customer satisfaction, loyalty, and advocacy.
 This often involves being proactive and measuring sentiment and customer perception throughout all stages of product and service delivery.

 The main objective of developing a customer experience program is building positive customer relationships across all touchpoints.
 Initiatives for in-person and digital experiences are implemented to improve the overall customer experience.
 Businesses often focus on key factors like product education, the buying process, customer success measures, and improving omnichannel customer support.